microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundsControl.md

 - **Show wireframe**: controls visibility of the wireframe.

 ### Proximity effect configuration
 Show and hide the handles with animation based on the distance to the hands.
 It has two-step scaling animation.
-Defaults are set to Hololens 2 style behavior.
+Defaults are set to HoloLens 2 style behavior.

 <img src="../Documentation/Images/BoundsControl/MRTK_BoundsControl_Proximity.png">